Hoop Dreams | At-Home Sports Courts

 Types of sports courts

 “These courts are designed to be overlaid on a foundation, like concrete,” explains Maslow, who notes that the snap-together tiles have been the go-to hard court surface for the last decade or more, popular for their good drainage and durability.
 If you don’t want a hard court in your yard, but want other recreation options, sand volleyball courts and putting greens might fit the bill.
+Visit websites like sportsandsafetysurfaces.co.uk to help you find reliable contractors who can build your own tennis or basketball court.

 Sand volleyball feels right at a lake or riverside home, and for the avid golfer, a putting green is great for working on the game in your backyard.
 “You can do everything from a simple one-hole green to something more elaborate, with multiple holes and sand traps,” says Maslow.
 A one-hole green could run approximately $10K, while something more elaborate could run much more.